Automation Actions

 input

-readonly input: object
+readonly input: any

 Access the values of the input parameters of an automation step.